BLOG

 These beginning steps are at the heart of whether your implementation will be successful or not.
 So, with the foundation built, let's get to the part everyone has been waiting for.

-Execute Your Corporate Entrepreneurship Strategy
+4. Execute Your Corporate Entrepreneurship Strategy

 You may be wondering why executing your strategy is number four on the list, but as with any business decision, adequate development must come before anything else.
 Trying to implement such an intricate strategy that is meant to change your growth trajectory should not, under any circumstances, be a shot in the dark.

 Even the best corporate entrepreneurship strategy can fall short if the execution isn't done right.
-In fact, a study by the Harvard Business Review states that "90 percent of businesses fail to reach their strategic goals, which researchers believe is due to a gap between strategic planning and execution".
+In fact, a study by Harvard Business Review states that "90 percent of businesses fail to reach their strategic goals, which researchers believe is due to a gap between strategic planning and execution".

 While keeping those numbers in consideration, it’s time to get the party started.
 Strategy execution is simply the implementation of the strategic plan you just created in the last three steps.
 But how is it implemented?
 The newly established innovation team takes action on the goals and objectives made in an inspiring corporate culture.
 Daily structures, systems, and operational goals are already in place to set your team up for success.